LibreBooking/docker/RUN.md

    docker-compose up --detach
    ```

-## Production environment: using docker compose
+## Run a production instance: using compose

 This setup is meant for accessing the application from the internet.
 It features: